mohamuhsin/tic-tac-toe/README.md

 - Props
 - State

-Practicing and deep diving in React Concepts;
+Practicing and deep diving in React Concepts